© asturias.com

 On Route

 From the Prau de Arriba we choose to go to the right and ascend a track one and a half kilometers in the direction of the Mota Cetín, until you reach the Llaxe Camper (680 meters) from which you get a good view of Arriondas, the area of Vízcares and La Llambria.
-There is an indicative panel where the PR.AS.275 to the Pico de la Mota Cetín are separated and to our left the PR.AS.274 that indicates Llerandi by the Mampodre river.
-This is the one we must choose.
-Just traveled 300 meters, we find two farmhouses with the roof at our height; from here, a path to the left and another one that is less trodden than the one in front, this is the one that we must take (eye at this point because it is easy to pull on the left because it is more trodden and unmarked).
+There is an indicative panel where the PR.AS.275 to the Pico de la Mota Cetín are separated and to our left the PR.AS.274 which indicates Llerandi by the Mampodre River.
+This is the one we should choose.

 We continue downhill until we come to a junction (Cruce del Sedu) where we must leave the river and take the left direction to face a long climb of just over two kilometers that will lead us back to the connect with the track that we started in the opposite direction.
 Before arriving at the junction we will find an explanatory panel of the entire mountain chain that we have in front.
 Highlighting the Picu Pienzu as the highest point.